On Testing and Learning Quantum Junta Channels: Acknowledgement

 \section{Acknowledgement}

+We would thank Jingquan Luo for pointing out an error in the previous version of this work.
 We thank the anonymous reviewers for their careful reading and helpful comments.
 We also would like to express our gratitude for the insightful discussions with Eric Blais and Nengkun Yu.
-The first author would also like to extend special thanks to Minglong Qing and Mingnan Zhao for their invaluable support in problem-solving and the writing of this paper.
-This work was supported by National Natural Science Foundation of China (Grant No. 61972191) and Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302900).
+The first author would also like to extend special thanks to Minglong Qing, Mingnan Zhao and Haochen Xu for their invaluable support in problem-solving and the writing of this paper.
+This work was supported by National Natural Science Foundation of China (Grant No. 62332009, 61972191) and Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302900).